Appletons' Cyclopædia of American Biography: Fictitious biographies

 The writer (or writers) of these articles must have had some scientific training, for most of the creations were scientists, and sufficient linguistic knowledge to have invented or adapted titles in six languages.
 He was certainly familiar with the history and geography of South America.
 Most of the places visited by his characters are real places, and most of the historical events in which they participated are genuine.
 However, he sometimes made mistakes by which his fraudulent work can be detected.

-While some of the entries, such as those of Joseph Dombey and Huet de Navarre, were about a real person, in most details these entries were fictitious.
+While three of the fictitious biographies (those of Joseph Dombey, Rafael Ferrer and Huet de Navarre) were about a real person, most of the details in these biographies were fictitious.

-There are also one or more of the following significant issues within the fictitious biographies:
+The fictitious biographies can be identified by one or more of the following significant issues: